iffy-pi/CodingPortfolio/C-CSVParser/README.md

 The parsed CSV structure is allocated on the heap and therefore must be freed manually.
 The header files include free functions for each of the CSV structures to make sure all allocated memory is freed (see Free CSV Structures).

+# Examples
+- Parsing a CSV string and using it in a function
+- TBD

 # In-depth Tutorial
 ## Create CSV Structures
 CSV structures can be created in code using the *new_csv* functions.